1. Home

 This is the amount you will earn over the entire year.
 Sometimes, a pharmacist's salary is earned hourly, which can then be converted to an annual salary if the average hours worked per week and the total number of weeks worked per year are known.
 An annual salary is based on an hourly rate; however, it is estimated since it doesn’t account for overtime hours or an increased overtime or weekend / nightly rate.

-The average pharmacist's salary can vary greatly depending on how experienced you are, where you live, and role.
+The average pharmacist's salary can vary greatly depending on how experienced you are, where you live, and your role.
 According to the Bureau of Labor Statistics, as of 2022, the median salary in the United States was $132,750.
 Those in the 90th percentile (your salary is higher than 90 out of 100 pharmacists) earn over $160,000 yearly, while those in the 10th percentile (90 out of 100 pharmacists earn more than you) earn under $125,000 yearly.

 Below are some of the most common pharmacist jobs and expected earning potential.